-Okay, everyone, also want to discuss theme to help you teach it in your classroom.
 In the upper grades, your students are no longer reading fables with clearly stated morals or lessons.
-Starting in the upper grades, students must read a fiction story and determine a theme (message or lesson), which is not explicitly stated.
+Your students must read a fiction story and determine a theme (message or lesson), which is not explicitly stated.

 In this post, I will share a step-by-step process to teach theme in the upper grades, and I will also provide you with anchor charts, printable posters, and mentor texts to help your students determine theme.

 Before I get into my post, I must include a caveat.

 I feel compelled to blog about theme because I see that there is a lot of confusion about this concept, and the definition is often debated.
 You either teach students that:

 Definition #1: Theme is a single word that explains what a story is about (e.g., love, friendship, jealousy, etc.).

 Definition #2: Theme is a lesson or message from the story that students can apply to their own life (e.g., Honesty is the best policy, It hurts when you exclude others, etc.).

 I’m not here to debtate or decide which definition is right or wrong.
 Instead, I will share my research with you, explain why I teach definition #2, and provide some tools to help you make an informed decision for your students.